 Appointments can be made by telephoning the surgery on 01484 430386 between 08:15 - 18:00.

-We are currently only booking telephone appointment with all of our clinicians, some of whom are working from home.
+We are currently booking telephone appointments only with our clinicians, some of whom are working from home.
 Upon booking a telephone consultation with the clinician and discussing your symptoms/needs over the phone, the clinician may choose to invite you into the health centre for a physical examination or procedure.

 Please ensure that your contact details are correct at the time of booking the telephone appointment and answer the phone when the clinician calls you.
 Please be advised that you may receive the call from a withheld number.
-As is the same with face-to-face appointment, only one problem may be discussed over the phone, unless otherwise stated at the time of booking the appointment.
+As with face-to-face appointments, only one problem may be discussed over the phone, unless otherwise stated at the time of booking the appointment.

 By doing this, we are able to assess the symptoms of patients before they come into the health centre.

 The doctors can be consulted for advice on the telephone.
 Please ask for a telephone appointment when you ring the surgery.
 You will be given an appointment time and the doctor will ring you back at approximately that time.

 10 Minute Appointments